mscurtescu/secevent/draft-scurtescu-secevent-simple-control-plane.md

 ### Removing a Subject
-To remove a subject from an Event Stream, the Event Receiver makes an HTTP POST request to the `/remove-subject` endpoint under the stream's Management Endpoint, containing in the body a Subject Identifier Object identifying the subject to be removed.
+To remove a subject from an Event Stream, the Event Receiver makes an HTTP POST request to the Remove Subject Endpoint, containing in the body a Subject Identifier Object identifying the subject to be removed.
 On a successful response, the Event Transmitter responds with a 204 No Content response.

 <<TODO: Errors>>